A.A. Badenhorst

 Alberelli di Giodo

-Albert Bichot (Clos Frantin)
+Albert Bichot (Clos Frantin), Domaine

 Albert Bichot's Clos Frantin is a prestigious estate in Burgundy, producing wines from notable appellations like Gevrey-Chambertin and Vosne-Romanée, with roots in the region since the 19th century.